kencx/keyb/README.md

 Refer to the `examples` for more examples.

->Multiline fields are not supported at the moment.
+>Multiline fields are not supported!

 ### Quick Add